rpecuch/bootcamp-challenge-1/README.md

 ## Credits

-This project was centered around modifying codebase from the urban-octo-telegram repository created by GitHub user coding-bootcamp.
-[The codebase may be viewed here.](https://github.com/coding-boot-camp/urban-octo-telegram)
+This project was centered around modifying codebase from the urban-octo-telegram repository created by the GitHub user @coding-bootcamp.
+[The original codebase may be viewed here.](https://github.com/coding-boot-camp/urban-octo-telegram)

 ## License